School Social Work Central

-One of the primary responsibilities for School Social Workers is facilitation of Social Emotional Learning (SEL).
+One of the primary responsibilities for School Social Workers is the facilitation of building-wide Social Emotional Learning (SEL)

 What is Social Emotional Learning (SEL)?